-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 "Again, I do not think Mr. Ramsey killed his daughter," Grace added.
 "But to come in to 'kidnap the girl,' go through all the drama of leaving this ransom note and then they go, 'Oh, you know what?
 Forget the money, I'm just gonna kill her and leave her body in the basement'…That scenario, I believe, has bothered people, gotten under their skin, since it first happened."

 From day one, this was going to be a crime that made national news.
-It had all the elements: The victim wasn't just a child, but a beautiful, white 6-year-old from a wealthy, white family.
-The setting was the picturesque, inordinately safe city of Boulder—JonBenét was the city's first official homicide of 1996.
-There was evidence of sexual assault, a titillating tidbit for the press to seize on.
+It had all the elements: The victim wasn't just a child, but a beautiful, blond 6-year-old from a well-to-do family.
+The setting was the picturesque, inordinately safe city of Boulder—JonBenét's death was the city's first official homicide of 1996.
+There was evidence of sexual assault, a morbid tidbit for the press to seize on.
 Crime and pop culture being forever intertwined, the photogenic victim became the most heartbreaking kind of celebrity and, spurred on by the O.J. case that had concluded just over a year beforehand, the media were operating at a fever pitch.

 And the weird details just kept coming.